 Terms aside, I haven’t done a performance benchmark anyway as I don’t believe which executes faster will be the primary decision point between these modules.
 Functionality – not performance – will be the determining factor of which module to use.

-Disclaimer: This is not to say you shouldn’t care at all about the performance of your scripts; there are certainly patterns to follow and anti-patterns to avoid such that you’re scripts aren’t bogging down the system, your users, and your co-tenants on the server.
+Disclaimer: This is not to say you shouldn’t care at all about the performance of your scripts; there are certainly patterns to follow and anti-patterns to avoid such that your scripts aren’t bogging down the system, your users, and your co-tenants on the server.
 But that’s a topic for another article.

 For what it’s worth, both modules do offer